JereKuusela/valheim-esp/publish/README.md

 # Manual Installation

 1. Install the [BepInExPack Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)
-2. Download the latest zip
+2. Download the latest zip.
 3. Extract it in the \<GameDirectory\>\BepInEx\plugins\ folder.
 4. Recommended to also install the [Configuration manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases/tag/v16.4) for easier configuring.